Learn how to create a UDI procedure for compliance with the FDA and EU regulatory requirements for UDI compliance.

 The date format on device labels should be in the ‘International Standard’, which consists of Year-Month-Day as opposed to what would normally be seen in the United States, which is Month-Day-Year.
 For example, the date for April 18, 2018, would need to be written 2018-04-18.

-This format would need to be used on your labeling for things such as the manufacture and expiration date of your product or device.
+This format would need to be used on your labeling for things such as your product’s or device’s manufacture and expiration date.

 For UDI labels, the compliance date for implementing the International Date Standard will be the same as the compliance dates for UDI/AIDC.

 Compliance Dates for Class I and Unclassified Devices.